xiaoransun/xiaoransun.github.io/index.md

 ### Xiaoran Sun (孙潇然)

 Welcome to my website!
+I am an incoming assistant professor to the <a href="https://www.cehd.umn.edu/fsos/index.html">Department of Family Social Science</a> in <a href="https://www.cehd.umn.edu/">the College of Education and Health Development</a> at University of Minnesota. <b>I am accepting graduate students for Fall 2022.
+If you are interested, please contact for more information.</b>
-I am a postdoctoral scholar at Stanford University, affiliated with the Department of Pediatrics and Department of Communication, and in the <a href="https://datascience.stanford.edu/programs/stanford-data-science-scholars-program">Stanford Data Science Scholar Program</a>. <br/>

-My current work is mainly involved with <a href="http://screenomics.stanford.edu/">The Screenomics Lab</a> and the <a href="https://med.stanford.edu/genpeds/research/solutions-science-lab.html">Solutions Science Lab</a>. <br/>

-I obtained my PhD degree in Human Development and Family Studies from the Pennsylvania State University in August 2019, with a graduate minor in Social Data Analytics. <br/>
+I am currently a postdoctoral scholar at Stanford University, affiliated with the <a href="https://med.stanford.edu/pediatrics.html">Department of Pediatrics</a> and <a href="https://comm.stanford.edu/">Department of Communication</a>, and in the <a href="https://datascience.stanford.edu/programs/stanford-data-science-scholars-program">Stanford Data Science Scholar Program</a>.
+I obtained my PhD degree in <a href="https://hhd.psu.edu/hdfs">Human Development and Family Studies</a> from the Pennsylvania State University in August 2019, with a graduate minor in <a href="https://soda.la.psu.edu">Social Data Analytics</a>.
+Before graduate schoool, I obtained my B.S. in Psychology from Zhejiang University, China in July 2015. <br/>

+<b>Research areas, *Substantive*:</b> Family systems; Adolescent & young adult; Achievements & well-being; Technology & cultural contexts<br/>
+<b>Research areas, *Methodology*:</b> Computational social science; Big data & machine learning; Longitudinal dyadic data modeling

 <div class="container">
 <h4><a name="contact"></a>contact</h4>